 File Tree and Pathnames

 A file system stores your files in a hierarchical structure, like a tree.
 In nature, trees begin with a root and grow to leaves.
-In the computing world, this is the same (drawn growing down, usually).
+In the computing world, this is the same (drawn upside down from the root).

-In Unix-like operating systems, the “top level” directory (aka folder) in which everything is called the root of the filesystem tree.
-Within the root directory, there are usually other directories.
-Directories can then contain several other directories or files.
+In Unix-like operating systems, the “top level” directory (aka folder) in which everything is called the root of the file system tree.
+Within the root directory, there are usually other directories, subdirectories, sub-subdirectories, and/or files.

 Note about the upside-down trees: Our language reflects this thinking: when we move a file, we move it “down” into a subdirectory, or “up” into a directory “above” the current one.